en-di/en-di.org/content/the-chosen-one-and-other-things-i've-learned-about-love/index.md

 I've decided that instead of relying on a feeling I could just choose a partner that would have higher chances of developing feelings for me.
-And so when my close friend made a comment about my dress with a deep cleavage and very short skirt, which I wore exclusively at home, I literally talked him into a relationship.
+And so when my close friend made a comment about my dress with a deep cleavage and very short skirt, which I wore exclusively at home, I literally talked them into a relationship.
 I knew I wasn't in love, but it didn't matter.
 That person cared for me and I've promised myself that I'll do my best to fake it till a genuine feeling emerges.